mahardan-oup/LanguageLab.NewCmdLineAppTemplate/README.md

 # LanguageLab.NewCmdLineAppTemplate
-Template project for a new command line app project
+Skeleton project for all CmdLine app templates